superfeedr/blog.superfeedr.com/_posts/2013-07-04-state-of-pubsubhubbub.markdown

 There are also apps like [IFTTT](https://ifttt.com/dashboard) or [UrbanAirship](http://urbanairship.com/) who support the protocol to propagate updates fatser to their users.

-It's simpler than most people think and we would be thrilled to [host your hub](http://superfeedr.com/publisher) (for free!)
+It's simpler than most people think and we would be thrilled to [host your hub](http://superfeedr.com/publisher), for free.